 General questions about the map should be directed to COVID19map@jhu.edu.
 Members of the media with questions should contact the Johns Hopkins University Office of Communications at 443-997-9009 or at firstname.lastname@example.org.

-American Indian and Alaska Native (AIAN) communities are experiencing some of the highest rates of COVID-19 in the country.
+American Indian and Alaska Native (AIAN) communities are experiencing some of the highest rates of COVID-19 in North America.
 There are, however, substantial gaps in the availability of COVID-19 data from Tribal communities in publicly available data sources and data displays.
 This map is designed to begin to address those data gaps and improve visualization of cases occurring in AIAN settings.

 Developed in collaboration with Center for American Indian Health, this map identifies counties in the U.S. that intersect with federally recognized Native land reservations and displays the most up-to-date COVID data that are available for those counties.
 This depiction of data will not be a perfect representation of COVID-19 burden in specific Tribal communities where borders do not align directly with county lines.
 Our intention in presenting data this way is to bring attention to the unequal burden of COVID-19 in AIAN settings while also respecting Tribal sovereignty and individual privacy.
 For the most accurate data on COVID rates in a given community, we recommend contacting Tribal, regional, or Urban Indian health program representatives in the community of interest.